HakaiInstitute/hakai-erddap/README.md

 ## More on syncing ERDDAP datasets with hakai database views

 ERDDAP relies on the different views and tables present within the erddap schema of the hakai database.

 Some of those views are a union of mulitple tables hosted within sn_sa schema.
 We use the module `generate_view_sql.py` to keep the different views in sync with all the associated tables.
-Use poetry to install the required package in `pyproject.toml` and run the following command:
+Use uv to install the required package in `pyproject.toml` and run the following command:

 ```